ayh20/flogo-components/activity/f1telemetry2018/README.md

 The UDP data is a packed little endian C struct, which is transformed to a Go struct by https://github.com/lunixbochs/struc.
 This uses struct tags to decode the raw data correctly to the Go struct.

+Information about the format of the raw data can be found here: https://forums.codemasters.com/discussion/136948/f1-2018-udp-specification

 ## Installation

 Navigate to the Flogo app directory [Essential !] and issue the following command